ADGEfficiency/adgefficiency.github.io/_pages/reading_list.md

 Sapiens: A Brief History of Humankind -  Yuval Noah Harari

+Algorithms to Live By: The Computer Science of Human Decisions - Brian Christian and Tom Griffiths

 ---

 # Every book I have read since May 2016